regnarg/bc/text/mdsync.md

 The following types of objects currently exist:

-  * A **filesystem object (FOB)** represents one file or directory (special inodes like sockets or devices are currently not supported).
+  * A **filesystem object (FOB)** is the basic unit Filoco works with.
+It represents a single file or directory (other inode types, including symlinks, are currently not supported, though support should be trivial to add).
 It serves primarily as an identifier for the filesystem object that is stable across renames.
 It also carries immutable metadata like inode type (file or directory).
-Its ID is randomly generated.

-  * A **filesystem object version (FOV)** contains all the mutable metadata about a FOB, namely:
-      - name (without path)
-      - ID of parent directory FOB
-      - timestamp (when this version was created)
-      - identifier of store where this version originated
+    A filesystem object has three important conceptually mutable
+    properties: (1) content hash (files only), (2) location in the directory tree, (3) storage information (a list of stores that host the file's content).
+    As suggested above, the values of these properties are not stored inside the FOB object but instead as separate version objects (FCVs, FLVs and SRs) described below.

+  * A **file content version (FCV)** contains information about one version of a file's content.
+It stores the ID of the relevant FOB and, similartly to a git commit, the content hash and a list of parent versions (FCVs) of the given file.
+    The parent list is used to establish an ordering on the versions.
+This is necessary because the FCVs are stored in an otherwise unordered object set.
+    It also helps conflict handling.
+See [@sec:versioning] for a\ precise explanation of parent version semantics.

+  * A **FOB location version (FLV)** describes the location of a filesystem object as a versioned property.
+Location is represented by the tuple (*parent*, *name*), where *parent* is the ID of the parent FOB.
+This format was chosen for three
+    reasons: (1) It allows us to efficiently rename or move directories that contain a large number of files and subdirectories (which would be impossible if we stored full path for each file).
+Each such move costs only one new FLV for the directory being moved.
+(2) While maintaining a list of child FOBs for each directory would also allow for efficient renames and would be closer to Unix tradition, a parent pointer is a scalar value whose versioning is conceptually much easier than trying to define semantics for versioning child lists.
+(3) It corresponds to my personal intuition that name and parent directory are logically properties of the file (for name it should be quite clear, directory could be considered a kind of category tag attached to a file).
+Similarly to FCVs, a FLV carries a list of parent FLVs.

+  * **Storage records (SR)** describe storage events.
+A storage event consists of a store beginning or ceasing to host a given FCV.
+The fields of a SR are (1) store identifier, (2) FCV ID, (3) event type (start or end of object hosting) and (4) a list of parent SRs, just as with other versioned objects.
+To determine whether a store has the contents of a FCV available, one has to look at the event type of the last (by parent-child ordering) SR for the given FCV and store ID (while remembering that this information is not necessarily up to date, so we have to be wary about deleting a file independently on two stores because each of them thinks the other has a copy).

+There are also a few attributes common to all the object types:

-      - \TODO{a signature of the originating store (see the Security chapter)}
+  * An identifier of the store which created the object.
-      - for files:
-          * size
+  * A creation timestamp.
-          * content hash (except for working revisions, \TODO{see below}),
-            \TODO{What exactly?
-Hash of whole file?
-Some Merkle-tree-hash of blocks?}
-      - a list of parent versions (see section on conflict resolution below)

-    The ID of a FOV is a cryptographic hash of all the above fields.
-Because those also include parent FOV IDs (which are in turn hashes of parent FOVs), the FOVs form a Merkle tree \cite{mtree}.
-This ensures integrity of revision history and prevents a compromised node from rewriting it without notice.

-  * \TODO{A **storage record (SR)**.}

-Please note that the versioning of FOBs is there only to facilitate synchronization, conflict resolution (see below), and auditing.
+Please note that the versioning of FOB properties is there only to facilitate synchronization, conflict resolution (see below), and auditing.
 We do not try to systematically keep the content of old file versions.
-Except for when conflicts occur, each store only keeps the newest version of any file known to it.
-Because of synchronization delays, old versions can be present in the world for quite some time but this is a byproduct and users should definitely not rely on that.
+Except for when conflicts occur, each store only keeps the content of the newest version of any file.
+Because of synchronization delays, old versions can be present in the realm for quite some time but this is a byproduct and users should definitely not rely on that.
 However, the architecture is intentionally designed such that (optional) versioning can be implemented in the future.

-### Versioning and conflict resolution
+### Versioning and conflict resolution                          {#sec:versioning}

 Wherever there is bidirectional synchronization, there looms the threat of conflicts.
 Imagine that two stores $A$ and $B$ have the same version $v$ of